guard/guard/README.md

 $ guard help
 ```

-To request more detailed help on a specific task is simple: just appending the task name to the help task.
+Requesting more detailed help on a specific task is simple: just append the task name to the help task.
 For example, to get help for the `start` task, simply run:

 ```bash